-We have mentioned several times across our website that we are proud to do things in a different way, the People Place way.
-And maintaining our client’s identity confidential is one of them.
-Yes, we are committing a cardinal sin against building business and social credibility 101 for ourselves, and we accept the risk of losing that immense boost that displaying clients corporate brand logos in your website does when attracting new clients.
+We have mentioned several times across our website that we are proud to do things in a different way, the People Place way, and maintaining our client’s needs and identities confidential is one of them.
+Yes, we are probably committing a cardinal sin against “building business and social credibility 101” for ourselves, and we accept the risk of losing that immense boost that displaying clients’ corporate brands and logos on a website does when attracting new clients.
 But for us, clients’ and candidates’ confidentiality comes first!

-Nevertheless we feel is important to share with potential new clients and candidates as well, the main reasons why the name of our clients are not disclosed across our advertising or even right at the start of the selection process for candidates.
+Nevertheless, we feel is important to share this with our potential new clients and of course with candidates as well, the main reasons why the name of our clients are not disclosed across our advertising or even right at the start of the selection process for candidates.

 - Competitors: The sensitive nature of some searches is the first reason to use recruitment agencies.
 Companies might not wish to reveal to their competitors that they have a weak spot in their leadership chain and are on the hunt for new talent.
 Or in the process of launching a new product, which will necessitate additional employees to be found quietly until the company is ready to announce the new product.

-- Candidate Control: Human resources department are often the first to be decimated in a downturn and often HR simply does not have the manpower to go through the huge number of CVs that come in to their company web site.
-Therefore they ask recruiters to handle the search for them and provide them with the best three or four candidates that can be quickly interviewed.
+- Candidate Control: Human resources departments are often the first to be decimated in a downturn and often HR simply does not have the manpower to go through the huge number of CVs that come through their company website.
+Therefore they ask agency recruiters to handle the search for them and provide them with the best selection of candidates that can be quickly interviewed.
 The recruiter is responsible for filtering NOT matching profiles.
-When the company name has been disclosed the person could conceivably go directly to the client and try to secure his place by applying directly to the client.
-This would made the hiring of recruiters pointless and they client would not be happy to have this backward applications coming through since they hired the recruiter in the first place to handle the search for them.
+When the company name is been disclosed the person could conceivably go directly to the client and try to secure his place by applying directly to the client.
+This would make the hiring of agency recruiters pointless and the client would not be happy to have these backward applications coming through since they hired the agency recruiter in the first place to handle the search for them.

-- Window Shoppers: There are some people who have no interest in a new position and all they are is just curious and want to know what companies are looking.
-They will even try to find out what the compensation is for the position so they can do a comparison with their own and even take this information to their boss and demand a counteroffer otherwise they will consider moving to the other company.
+- Window Shoppers: There are some people who have no interest in a new position, and all they are is just curious and want to know what companies are looking for.
+They will even try to find out what the compensation is for the position so they can do a comparison with their own and even take this information to their boss and demand a counteroffer threatening they will consider moving to the other company.

-- Modern Communication: In today’s world of email, twitter and Facebook recruiters can easily lose control if the identity of a client is forwarded along the wild wild web.
-Recruiters we prefer to be the ones who reveal the client at our own pace once we have been able to match the best talent with the best opportunities.
-Simply because if the information goes viral there is no way to control this.
-And we start to get too many inquires about the position from people we would not have originally contacted.
-As these people are in no way a match for clients’ preferred criteria and it takes our valuable time away from suitable candidates or the client when we have to go through all the applications.
+- Modern Communication: In today’s world of email, Twitter, Facebook, Instagram, and the likes, agency recruiters can easily lose control of the selection process if the identity of a client is forwarded along across the wild wild web.
+Agency recruiters we prefer to be the ones who reveal the client at our own pace once we have been able to match the best talent with the best opportunities.
+Simply because if the information goes viral there is no way to control this, and we start to get too many inquires about the position from people we would not have originally contacted or pre-selected, as these people are in no way a match for clients’ preferred criteria and it takes our valuable time away from suitable candidates or the client when we have to go through all the applications.

-- CV Blasters: The last one of the top bunch is that quite often a (less reputable) recruiter will hear about a client’s open role, and will gather resume’s to bundle up and (hopefully) get a slice for himself as a freelance unvetted agent and at times unlicensed to operate.
-In these cases, the client will usually be carpet bombed with a load of redacted resumes as backward applications coming through and having to communicate with someone they do not know to resolve the issue.
+- CV Blasters: The last one of the top bunch is that quite often a (less reputable) external recruiter will hear about a client’s open role, and will gather resumes to bundle up and (hopefully) get a slice for himself as a freelance unvetted agent and at times unlicensed to operate.
+In these cases, the client will usually be carpet-bombed with a load of redacted resumes as backward applications come through and having to communicate with someone they do not know to resolve the issue.

-We could probably cover a much longer list of reasons why for us the choice is quiet simple, our clients confidentiality first above all!
+We could probably cover a much longer list of reasons why for us the choice is quite simple, our clients’ confidentiality first above all!